-This is truly a community venture in which professional musicians and singers will perform alongside Clevedon’s Choral Society, Lions Brass Ensemble, primary aged children and secondary students from Clevedon School.
+This was truly a community venture in which professional musicians and singers will performed alongside Clevedon’s Choral Society, Lions Brass Ensemble, primary aged children and secondary students from Clevedon School.

-The composer Mark Lawrence and the poet, Claire Williamson, have been working with Clevedon’s primary schools on words and music for songs they will be singing and Clevedon School on composing a soundscape and a fanfare.
-The dramatist, Rhian Hutchings, is holding further workshops with the children that will perform at Princes Hall.
+The composer Mark Lawrence and the poet, Claire Williamson, worked with Clevedon’s primary schools on words and music for songs and Clevedon School on composed a soundscape and a fanfare.
+The dramatist, Rhian Hutchings, held further workshops with the children working on their performance skills.

-A Community Choir, specially formed by Clevedon Choral from local singing groups, residents and students from Clevedon School, will narrate the opera.
-They will be joined by professional soloists; baritone Martin Le Poidevin and soprano Esther Mallett.
-The accompanying band will be made up of professionals including Richard Lennox and talented young musicians from local schools.
-A group from Lions Brass 4 Youth will play us in.
+A Community Choir, specially formed by Clevedon Choral from local singing groups, residents and students from Clevedon School, narrated the opera.
+They were joined by professional soloists; baritone Martin Le Poidevin and soprano Esther Mallett.
+The accompanying band was made up of professionals including Richard Lennox and talented young musicians from local schools.